 Mapping and core re-logging to gain a better understanding of the geotechnical and geometallurgical aspects of the mineralization over the first 12 years of mine life,

 Geometallurgical modelling of the deposit and collection of additional metallurgical samples for variability testing, and

 Resource modelling and review of the precious metal content of the deposit.

-The 2014 field program at Schaft Creek located a new zone of copper and gold mineralization (referred to as the LaCasse zone) north of the Discovery zone with value from outcrop samples up to 1.56% copper and 1.3 g/t gold over an area of interest that measures 1,300m long by 800m wide as well as identifying a new possible mineralized target south of the Schaft Creek deposit as well as extensions to the mineralization in three areas of the Schaft Creek deposit.
+The 2014 field program at Schaft Creek located a new zone of copper and gold mineralization (referred to as the LaCasse zone) north of the Discovery zone with value from outcrop samples up to 1.56% copper and 1.3 g/t gold over an area that measures 1,300m long by 800m wide.
+The 2014 work identified a new exploration target south of the Schaft Creek deposit.